-On the West Coast, IFAW is a supporter of the California Whale Entanglement Team – an organized crew of local and regional marine mammal professionals and volunteers who have received special training to respond to large whale entanglements along the state's coastline.
+IFAW also addresses large whale entanglements.
+In Canada, we are a critical supporter for the Campobello Whale Rescue Team.
+On the West Coast, IFAW supportsthe California Whale Entanglement Team – an organized team of local and regional marine mammal professionals who have received special training to respond to large whale entanglements along the state's coastline.